-Mr. Pastor-Chermak also maintains a wide range of chamber music commitments—both standing ensembles and ad-hoc projects with favorite colleagues.
-He is the cellist of Black Cedar Trio, a flute-cello-guitar ensemble with a wide range of classical, folk, contemporary, and commissioned repertoire.
-Black Cedar is proudly the only ensemble of this instrumentation in the United States.
+Mr. Pastor-Chermak also maintains a wide range of chamber music commitments — both standing ensembles and ad-hoc projects with favorite colleagues.
+He is the cellist of Black Cedar Trio, the only flute-cello-guitar ensemble in the United States.
 Mr. Pastor-Chermak frequently partners with pianists Miles Graber and Alison Lee in sonata programs.
 To him, the cello-piano sonata is the most challenging genre of classical music, requiring a soloist’s virtuosity and a sensitive ear for accompaniment, often simultaneously, and he relishes the opportunity to tackle ambitious programs with Mr. Graber and Ms. Lee a few times a year.
 With Ms. Lee and violinist Nicole Oswald, Mr. Pastor-Chermak is one-third of Ensemble 1828, a dynamic new piano trio based in the San Francisco Bay Area.

 Active as a teacher as well, Mr. Pastor-Chermak mentors a small-but-mighty studio of talented young cellists age 8-18.
 His cello students regularly take top prizes in regional competitions, and alumni of his studio study at the finest music schools and conservatories in the country.
 In 2015, he founded Solano Youth Chamber Orchestra, a dynamic and versatile group of 25 high-school string players, and served as its Music Director and Conductor for five seasons.
 Mr. Pastor-Chermak was for many years a chamber music coach in the Berkeley, CA public schools.
 This formative experience shaped his teaching philosophy of joyful community-building through top-notch music-making, and introduced him to some of his best friends.